nikzadkhani/Famished-Geese/README.md

 module load python3/3.8.10 tensorflow/2.5.0
 source geese-tf-env/bin/activate
 ```
+Note: order matters with the above commands

+Objectives:
+Training:
 Run Train.py to start training the agent.
-You may need to change logs directories and checkpoint directories to make sure you don't overwrite existing runs

-Note: order matters with the above commands
+Checkpointing:
+Train.py creates a variable for a checkpoint directory that can be either restored or initialized.
+Logging and visualizations:
+You can view existing logs from the commandline by typing:

+'''
+Tensorboard --logdir logs-big
+'''

+This will open up a web page in your browser and allow you to review past tensorboard events as well as stream the results of current training runs.

 Link to google slides